Subhrastogi/Bookstore/README.md

 # Bookstore
-Ausing tkinter to create GUI for storing books details
+Using tkinter to create GUI for storing books details